mobiusml/gemlite/README.md

     input_dtype=DType.FP16, #FP16 or BF16
     output_dtype=DType.FP16, #FP16 or BF16
     acc_dtype=DType.FP16, #FP16 or FP32
-)
+    exhaustive=False, #True or False, will pick the fastest kernel )

 #Packing: we follow the same format as hqq (https://github.com/mobiusml/hqq/)